Grunt

 Grunt’s first crop of yearlings were presented at the 2022 yearling sale and were immediately popular.
 At the Magic Millions Gold Coast Yearling Sale they totalled an impressive $1,480,500.
 Five of the 15 offered made six figures and sold to leading trainers such as Ciaron Maher & David Eustace, Graeme Begg, Freedman Racing, Gai Waterhouse & Adrian Bott and Danny O’Brien Racing.

 It was a similar story the following year, with his second crop selling up to $340,000 across Australia’s premier yearling sales.
+Grunt’s yearling average alone in 2025 is enough to entice the shrewdest of breeders, with his latest crop averaging nearly four-times their conception fee.

 As Yulong’s foundation sire, Grunt offers Australian breeders a valuable proven outcross to Danehill-line mares, capable of producing an attractive sales type alongside a tough and progressive racing prospect.